 Comprised of a Peperomia Green, a Peperomia Ruby Glow, and a Peperomia Happy Beans, all three plants in this collection are houseplants safe for cats and dogs.
 These small plants will make an excellent addition to any windowsill.

 Good news: you don’t have to give away your beloved Bromeliad Pineapple when bringing home a new pet.
-This pet-friendly botanical produces one pineapple fruit per plant that you can snack on without fear of accidentally compromising the health of your pet.
+This pet-friendly botanical produces one pineapple fruit per plant.
+Although this variety is not grown for edible consumption, it’s still safe to have around your pets.

 The Neon Prayer Plant boasts striking patterned green leaves that are an eye-catching addition to any room.
 Most importantly, these attractive plants are non-toxic to both cats and dogs.